SOLO TRAVEL IN TOKYO – WHAT TO DO AND SEE

 Heading to more places in Japan?
 Then check out this a 2-week itinerary for Japan.

 Safe Travels and a great stay in Tokyo!

 ABOUT THE AUTHOR

 Hi!
-I am Vanessa and have a great lust for travel, fashion, photography, architecture, and to spend time together with my family.
+I am Vanessa and have a great lust for travel, fashion, photography, architecture, and spending time with my family.
 Tokyo and Japan have been a long-standing travel destination for me since my first trip in 2001.
-My blog WanderlustPlusOne indulges and combines these all these passions and experiences in one spot.
+My blog WanderlustPlusOne indulges and combines all these passions and experiences in one spot.

 Follow Wanderlust Plus One on Instagram